-Online registration for the tours will open on November 12, 2014.
 Click on the "E" below to sign up on Eventbrite.
 Please call 209-366-7115 if you need additional information or assistance.
 We are making every effort to create a registration system that is user friendly!!

-Bird with the Best in our Remote Riparian HabitatCome hiking with world renowned birder John Trochet, through some of the most remote riparian areas of the Cosumnes River Preserve.
-Dr. John Trochet, Field Ornithologist with U.C.
-Davis, will lead you on a journey through a portion of the Preserve, ordinarily closed to public visitation.
-You will see many of the jewels of the Preserve, the Tall Forest, the Accidental Forest, a flood-created cottonwood-willow grove, River Walk and if time allows, the Wetlands Walk.
-Locations may be adjusted due to flooding; rubber knee high boots will be required footwear!With alittle luck, we should see and hear over 90 species of birds and a variety of mammals, including deer, raccoon, river otter, beaver, and more.6:30 - 10:00am, rain or shine, tour is limited to 15 people, $35 per participant*Note: Dress in layers.
-Please know that the Tall Forest and vicinity lack restroom facilities.
+BIRD WITH THE BEST IN OUR REMOTE RIPARIAN HABITATCome hiking with world renowned birder Dr. John Trochet, Field Ornithologist with U.C.
+Davis, through some of the most remote riparian areas of the Cosumnes River Preserve.
+Journey through a portion of the Preserve ordinarily closed to public visitation.
+You will see many of the jewels of the Preserve; the Tall Forest, the Accidental Forest, and more.
+With a little luck we should see and hear over 90 species of birds, and a variety of mammals; including deer, raccoon, river otter, beaver, and more.6:30 am – 10:00 am, rain or shine, tour is limited to 15 people, $35 per participant

-BIRD WALK AT THE WINERY!Heritage Oak Winery is owned by the Hoffman family and sits along an expansive stretch of the lower Mokelume River.
-Because of the long-term commitment to conservation and habitat preservation by the Hoffman Family, their property includes over 50 acres of wonderful riparian habitat, mature stands of Valley Oak/Cottonwood Forest and recently restored willow lined meadows.
-This field trip begins at the winery.
-You will embark on an easy mile hike, past vineyards, through the forest of the floodplain, and to the shores of the Mokelumne River.
-Expect to see many species of wintering sparrows, and warblers, berry and insect eaters including Hermit Thrush, Kinglet, Bluebird, Hutton's Vireo and Cedar Waxwing.
+BIRD WALK AT THE WINERY!Heritage Oak Winery sits along an expansive stretch of the lower Mokelume River.
+Because of a long-term commitment to conservation and the habitat, this property includes over 50 acres of wonderful riparian habitat.
+Begin at the winery, travel through the forest of the floodplain, and to the shores of the Mokelumne River.
+Expect to see many species of wintering birds.
 The raptor diversity at this location can be quite high and has included Cooper’s Hawk, Osprey, and Merlin.
-You will be lead by native David Yee, who has been birding in this area for over 35 years!
-An Authority of the birds of San Joaquin County, David has authored the Bird Checklist of San Joaquin County.
-Lunch and wine awaits you at the end of the journey.
-10:00am - 2:00pm, rain or shine, $40 per participant must be 21.
+You will be led by native David Yee, who has been birding in this area for over 35 years!
+Lunch and wine awaits you at the end of the journey.9:00 am - 1:00 pm, rain or shine, $40 per participant must be 21.